Remembrance Day in Merritt BC Canada

 Canadians observe a minute of silence and visit Canadian memorials around the world to honor the soldiers who sacrificed their lives for our country.

-Remembrance Day in Merritt BC and throughout Canada has been observed since the end of the First World War in 1931.
-Therefore, on November 11th, in Merritt BC Canada it is important to remember the members of our army, navy and air force who died in the line of duty.
-Together, since I can remember, communities gather in memorial parks, community halls, workplaces, schools and homes to stand in honour of all who have fallen.
-Accordingly, we Canadians mark the occasion every year with a “moment of silence” at the eleventh hour of the eleventh day of the eleventh month.
-Firstly, and most importantly, it is an opportunity to say thank you to the soldiers who have protected our way-of-life, our freedoms and our system of democracy.
+Remembrance Day in the Nicola Valley and throughout Canada has been observed since the end of the First World War in 1931.
+Therefore, on November 11th, in Merritt BC Canada it is important to remember the members of our army, navy and air force and all who died in the line of duty.
+Together, since I can remember, communities gather in memorial parks, community halls, workplaces, schools and homes to stand and observe all who have fallen.
+Accordingly every year, at the eleventh hour of the eleventh day of the eleventh month, we gather in memorial parks, we Canadians mark the occasion every year with a “moment of silence”.
+Firstly, and most importantly, it is an opportunity to say “thank you” to the soldiers who have protected our way-of-life, our freedoms and our system of democracy.
 Make an effort and come and Experience Remembrance Day in Merritt BC.

 Thus on Remembrance Day in Merritt BC.

 On this day, when we honour those who have fought for our country and our freedom, it’s hard to find the words to express just what they have given each and every one of us.

 Remembrance Day is also called “poppy day” on November 11th in Canada.
 Many other countries of the world celebrate this day on the same date.
 Around the world people give homage and decorate the graves of their heroes who sacrificed themselves for their country.
 Many Canadians spend Remembrance Day with their family and friends.
 There are many of us who attend the local Remembrance Day ceremony in our home towns as a family.